haileys/tangara-companion/README.md

     ~/cross/windows-kits $ xwin --accept-license splat --output xwin
     ```

-0. Build a copy of the gtk4 libs on a Windows machine using the [`tangara-companion` branch of my fork of gvsbuild](https://github.com/haileys/gvsbuild/tree/tangara-companion).
-There are some circular dependencies between some of the projects in the gtk4 stack, so you'll need to run the build a few times in a specific order.
+0. Build a copy of the GTK 4 libs on a Windows machine using the [`tangara-companion` branch of my fork of gvsbuild](https://github.com/haileys/gvsbuild/tree/tangara-companion).
+There are some circular dependencies between some of the projects in the GTK 4 stack, so you'll need to run the build a few times in a specific order.
 Here's what I find works:

     ```sh-session
     > poetry run gvsbuild build --build-dir gtk-build gtk4